sigilante/mush/README.md

     calls since that's really what Urbit does for us—the advantage of an event log.

+- `run` represents the target Gall agent and the intended endpoint, e.g.
+    `/groups/`.
+Incoming data is handled as a `cage`.

 Ideally, `%mush` compatibility will be able to work like `%dbug` as an agent wrapper.
 A complying agent will be able to automatically handle `%mush` CDN behavior by including a single line such as `%-  agent:mush`.